 Encourage Feedback and Rebooking via SMS and Accounts

 Consumers reach for their mobile phones to read reviews when selecting healthcare providers, so why not ask for reviews on mobile?
 Send texts to collect patient feedback on their experience after their visit.
 This communication channel also lets you respond to complaints and get a better sense of what’s going on in your clinic.
 Research shows that SMS performs 5x better than email in collecting reviews.

 After a new patient’s first visit, consider asking them to set up an account with your clinic on an online portal or mobile app.
 This way, their information can be stored that will allow them to set up 1-click booking for future visits.

 Solv is devoted to helping healthcare consumers get frustration-free access to the quality care they need.
 As a care provider, you’re on a mission to deliver the best patient experience, and we want to help you achieve it.
 We focus on the full picture: from pre-visit and far beyond post-visit, streaming your customer’s journey.

 As consumers become increasingly mobile-oriented, healthcare providers that jump on the mobile trend now have an edge over competitors.
 By getting noticed on Google, providing an easy 24/7 mobile scheduling experience and following through with SMS communication before and after their visit, you can keep customers coming, and then coming back.
-Visit UrgentCareLocations.com to claim your page for FREE.
+Visit SolvHealth.com/for-providers to claim your page for FREE.